yufengwudcs/ScisTree2/README.md

 * -T <num of threads>:  ScisTree2 now supports multi-threading.

+For more details, please take a look at the tutorial.

 # Paper Data Availability
 All simulated data, real data(HGSOC), and scirpts used to reproduce the results in paper "ScisTree2: An Improved Method for Large-scale Inference of Cell Lineage Trees and Genotype Calling from Noisy Single Cell Data.
 10.1101/2024.11.08.622704.
 Zhang, H & Zhang, Y & Gao, T & Wu, Y. (2024)." can be found in Github Release.